 Note 2: As of Feb.15, 2018 Google has had its View Image button removed (see https://twitter.com/searchliaison/status/964226180776845312/photo/1).
 An alternative solution would be to use Bing Images (Duckduckgo/Yahoo yields similar results to Bing).
 Other alternatives that yield different results are Baidu or Yandex.

 To choose a font:

 - Go to Google Fonts and scroll down the list until you find one you like.
-You can also use the controls on the left to further filter the results.
+You can also use the controls on the right to further filter the results.

-- Click the Add to collection button next to the font you want.
+- Click the "plus" (Add to) icon next to the font you want.

-- Click the Use button in the panel at the bottom of the page ("*" depends on how many fonts you selected).
+- Click the "* Family Selected" button in the panel at the bottom of the page ("*" depends on how many fonts you selected).

-- On the next page, scroll down to sections 3 and 4, and copy the lines of code Google gives you into your text editor to save for later.
+- In the popup box, you can see and copy the lines of code Google gives you into your text editor to save for later.